 So, whatever you do, ensure that all terms and conditions are read.

 Bonus wagering requirements is the amount of money that must be wagered by the player for the bonus to be converted into real money.
 For example, this could be 30 times the bonus amount.
 And the player is not allowed to wager on certain games such as Roulette.

 By this we mean the case that it is possible to play with a positive expected value.
 This is only the case with a slot machine that has a very high RTP and is not excluded from the casino.
 So you can get at least with the bonus to about 100%.

-Yes, there are but good online casinos offer this already themselves and calculate the player before how much he must bet and how much he has already wagered.
+Yes, but this is already calculated by good online casinos and they calculate the player before how much he must bet and how much he has already wagered.
 This is even graphically prepared with a bar that you have to fill up for instance.

 You should first find out what percentage you can bet in Blackjack and Video Poker.
 This should be taken advantage of and you should play the optimal strategy.
 Once you have reached the limit you need to look at which slots have the highest RTP and which are not excluded from the turnover conditions.
 Then you bet the rest on exactly these slots.

-Basically, there are big differences between the casinos.
+There are, basically, big differences between casinos.
 In some casinos, it is not necessary that the winnings from free spins must be converted.
 In this case, they can be paid out immediately.
 Other casinos treat free spins winnings like normal bonuses and you have to convert them, for example, 30 times.
 This practice is honestly rather mean and thus the value of free spins disappears.